-- 1 With the shift lever in D, depress the brake pedal. - If necessary, set the parking brake.
-If the vehicle is to be stopped for an extended period of time, shift the shift lever to P or N. (→P. 203)
+- 1 With the shift lever in D, depress the brake pedal. - Vehicles with the Stop & Start system: If the Stop & Start system is enabled, depressing the brake pedal will stop the engine. - 2 If necessary, set the parking brake. - If the vehicle is to be stopped for an extended period of time, shift the shift lever to P or N. $(\rightarrow P. 227)$